AndHann404/Active-Directory-/README.md

 ---
 #### Creating Groups

-Groups in Active Directory is a collection of users or computer accounts managed as a single object.
+Groups in Active Directory are a collection of users or computer accounts managed as a single object.

 They are catorgized by two types: